Writing for Teaching Young Children

 Decision and Publication Process

-Timeline: The Teaching Young Children review and decision process takes up to 6 months from receipt of manuscript.
+Timeline: The review and decision process for TYC takes up to 6 months from receipt of manuscript.
 The process is compressed for theme articles.
-For accepted articles, the time from acceptance to publication is on average 12–18 months for nontheme articles, depending on publication needs.
+For accepted articles, the time from acceptance to publication is on average 12–18 months for general/nontheme articles, depending on publication needs.

 Notification of decision: We will let you know if your content is accepted for publication, if a revision is requested, or if we will not be publishing the content at this time.

-Editing: All submissions are subject to editorial review and revisions, copyediting, and design.
+Editing: All submissions are subject to editorial review and substantive revisions, copyediting, and design.
 We will share edits with you, pose queries, and ask for additional information, as needed.

 Copyright and clearance requirements: Before publication, we will provide copyright and clearance forms to ensure that NAEYC has the rights to publish the content.
 We also require the rights to use all photographs and videos.
 Photographers must obtain and maintain model releases from the subjects of the photos/videos.

-Upload your submission on the TYC Editorial Manager site.
+Submission: Upload your submission on the TYC Editorial Manager site.

-Susan Donsky, Managing Editor, Teaching Young Children
+Susan Donsky, Managing Editor

 Email: [email protected]